john-light/sovryn/SIPs/SIP-000X.md

 **Version 0.1**

+## RFC 2119 compliance
+The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED",  "MAY", and "OPTIONAL" in this document are to be interpreted as described in [RFC 2119](https://tools.ietf.org/html/rfc2119).

 ## What is a Sovryn Improvement Proposal?
 A Sovryn Improvement Proposal, or "SIP", is a document that details a change to the management, allocation, or use of shared resources owned or directly influenced by Sovryn.
-All SIPs must be consistent with the goals and values put forth in [SIP-0](SIP-0.md) (the Sovryn Constitution) and compliant with the requirements outlined in this document, SIP-X. The SIP author is responsible for building consensus within the community for their SIP and documenting dissenting opinions.
+All SIPs MUST be consistent with [SIP-0](SIP-0.md) (the Sovryn Constitution) and compliant with the requirements outlined in this document, SIP-X. The SIP author is responsible for building consensus within the community for their SIP and documenting dissenting opinions.

 ## Purpose
 The purpose of the Sovryn Improvement Proposal Process ("the Sovryn proposal process") is to provide a structured process for making changes to the shared resources of Sovryn.
 For these shared resources, a governance process is needed to grant or deny access and approve or reject proposed changes.
 By creating a fair, lightweight, and transparent governance process, the SIP-X authors hope to give SOV holders a meaningful say in the governance of Sovryn and increase the chances of Sovryn's success.